System-Engineering-Group-9/system-engineering-group-9.github.io/docs/research.md

 <img src="https://cdn.analyticsvidhya.com/wp-content/uploads/2024/10/A-Comprehensive-Guide-to-YOLOv11-Object-Detection-.webp" width="200"/>
 Our investigation of YOLO focused on its object detection architecture, real-time inference capabilities, and suitability for deployment in mobile and mixed reality environments.
 We evaluated YOLO’s performance across different versions (YOLOv5, v8 and v11), assessing detection speed, model accuracy, and hardware efficiency.
 Particular attention was paid to its single-shot detection pipeline, which enables rapid inference suitable for real-time AR interactions.
 This analysis guided our selection of model and device-specific deployment strategies for performance-constrained environments.

 Our selection of the YOLO11x model was driven by its superior detection accuracy and suitability for high-performance deployment scenarios.
-Among the YOLOv11 family, YOLO11x achieves the highest mean Average Precision (mAP) of 54.7% on the COCO val2017 dataset, significantly outperforming smaller variants.
+Among the YOLOv11 family, YOLO11x achieves the highest mean Average Precision (mAP) of 54.7% on the COCO val2017 dataset, significantly outperforming smaller variants.[5]

 Despite its increased model size (56.9M parameters) and computational cost (194.9 GFLOPs), YOLO11x maintains acceptable inference latency at 11.3 ms on a T4 GPU and 462.8 ms on CPU.
 This balance of precision and speed makes it ideal for applications where detection quality is critical, such as in interactive and visually rich environments.